thiblahute/meson-website/Subprojects.md

     i = include_directories('include')
     l = shared_library('simple', 'simple.c', include_dirs : i, install : true)

 Then we could use that from a master project.
-First we generate a subdirectory called <tt>subprojects</tt> in the root of the master directory.
-Then we create a subdirectory called <tt>simple</tt> and put the subproject in that directory.
+First we generate a subdirectory called `subprojects` in the root of the master directory.
+Then we create a subdirectory called `simple` and put the subproject in that directory.
 Now the subproject can be used like this.

     project('master', 'c')
     dep = dependency('simple', required : false)